ShaunCurtis/Blazr.Demo/Notes/The-Async-Service-Conundrum.md

     }
 }
 ```
-When we use this as a service it get the `IServiceProvider` instance.
-Once we have this we can get any services defined in DI.
+This gets the `IServiceProvider` instance which can then be used tp get any services defined in DI.

 There are two principle methods we use: